bekatresh/ECE-445/notebooks/akash_notebook/akash_entries.md

 Additionally, the code includes functionality for storing user history (during the party) to help hosts identify trends in alcohol consumption and make informed decisions about future events.

 The successful implementation of the revamped Python code was a significant accomplishment in the TipsyTracker development process.
 By incorporating a user-friendly web portal and Twilio integration, the system is now more effective and easier to use than ever before.

+# Date: March 6
+We discussed the plan for soldering the PCB, as well as went over my Arduino and Python code.
+This was an important step in the development process as it allowed us to prepare for the manufacturing phase and ensure that the code was properly reviewed and tested.

+We also organized all of the components that were ordered for the PCB, ensuring that they were properly labeled and stored for easy access during the manufacturing process.
+This helped to streamline the process of assembling the PCB and reduce the risk of errors during manufacturing.

+Additionally, we discussed the plan for soldering the PCB, identifying potential issues and developing a plan to mitigate these risks.